nettlefish/onenet-iot-demo/README.md

 3.Just show how to run,no optimization.

-4.Cannot use in any critical environment.
+4.Cannot be used in any critical environment.

 Include: